Brightspace/terraform-workflows/README.md

 ##### `default_branch` (`string`)

 **Optional**.
-When running on the main branch, the workflow asserts that it is running on the latest commit so old builds aren't accidently re-run and applied.
+When running on the main branch, the workflow asserts that it is running on the latest commit so old builds aren't accidentally re-run and applied.
 If you run into this restriction when trying to revert to an old state by running an old build, you should open a PR reverting any source changes and merge that instead.
 Defaults to `main`.